Kim Bum: 2012–2015: Solo debut and overseas activities

 Kim released his first studio album, Hometown, on June 20, 2012.
 He performed his first solo concert, Kim Beom Japan Live 2012, at the Stellar Ball in Tokyo's Shinagawa Prince Hotel.

-In 2013, Kim reunited with Noh in romance melodrama That Winter, The Wind Blows (2013).
+In 2013, Kim reunited with Noh in romance melodrama That Winter, the Wind Blows (2013).
 He made his Chinese film debut in Young Detective Dee: Rise of the Sea Dragon directed by Tsui Hark, which became one of the highest grossing Chinese films of the year.
 He then starred in the thriller Miracle Hands by Kwon Ho-young.
 The same year, he took on his first historical drama Goddess of Fire which co-stars Moon Geun-young.

-In 2014, Kim was cast in his first Chinese television drama V Love, also known as the Chinese version of Gossip Girls.
+In 2014, Kim was cast in his first Chinese television drama V Love, also known as the Chinese version of Gossip Girl.
 Kim subsequently starred in two Chinese films; romantic comedy Lovers & Movies and suspense film The Beloved.